2 Day Singapore Itinerary: The Best First Visit To The Country

 The Ultimate 2 Day Singapore Itinerary

 Singapore is a city with a mix of cultures, amazing food, and impressive modern architecture.
-This two-day itinerary covers the best of Singapore, including a guided walking tour, the famous Gardens by the Bay light show, and the iconic Merlion light show.
+This 2 day itinerary covers the best of Singapore, including a guided walking tour, the famous Gardens by the Bay light show, and the iconic Merlion light show.

 Day 1: Historic Singapore & Gardens by the Bay